yoember/yoember.github.io/index.md

 ## <a name='lesson-1'></a>Lesson 1

-This tutorial uses the latest Ember CLI tool (v2.4.3).
+This tutorial uses the latest Ember CLI tool (v2.5.0).

 ### Install Ember CLI

 The following `npm` command installs Ember CLI latest stable version in the global namespace.
-The latest Ember CLI version 2.4.2 is released on 1 of March 2016, it generates app with Ember.js v2.4 and Ember Data v2.4.
+The latest Ember CLI version 2.5.0 was released on 17th of April 2016, it generates app with Ember.js v2.5 and Ember Data v2.5.
 (If you have an earlier version of Ember CLI, the following command automatically updates it to the latest.)

     $ npm install -g ember-cli

 or if you would like to install with fixed version

-    $ npm install -g ember-cli@2.4.3
+    $ npm install -g ember-cli@2.5.0

 You have now a new `ember` command in your console.
 Check with